 An employee is required to make a report to the superintendent if the employee reasonably believes that another employee has violated or may have violated this policy.
 Minor concerns or violations shall be reported within 24 hours.
 Major concerns or violations shall be reported immediately.
 Violations committed by or concerns about the superintendent shall be reported to __________________.

 A student who feels his or her boundaries have been violated should directly inform the offender that the conduct or communication is offensive and must stop.
-If the student does not wish to communicate directly with the offender or if direct communication has been ineffective, the student should report the conduct or communication to a teacher, administrator, counselor, or other school employee with whom she or he feels comfortable.
+If the student does not wish to communicate directly with the offender or if direct communication has been ineffective, the student should report the conduct or communication to a teacher, administrator, counselor, the Title IX coordinator, or other school employee with whom she or he feels comfortable.

-All reports made under this policy will remain confidential to the extent allowed by law.

 Retaliation for good faith reports or complaints made as a result of this policy is prohibited.
 Individuals who knowingly and intentionally make a false report shall be subject to discipline as provided by district policy and state law.